Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

-Yes, the runs seemed to converge pretty strongly, the distributions/peaks match up really well when you look at them overlapping in the marginal probability distribution tab.
+Yes, the runs seemed to converge pretty strongly, the distributions/peaks match up really well when you look at them overlapping in the marginal probability distribution tab, and the trees coming up with the same topology.

 ## GTR analysis